 Our Land of Israel activists plan to hand out leaflets with the same message at the entrances to Tel Aviv theaters like HaBimah, HaCameri and Beit Lessin.

-Activist Baruch Marzel, a major driving force behind Our Land of Israel, explained that the actors' boycott – which fizzled somewhat when several participants decided to opt out of it – is “a legitimate opportunity for an all-out offensive against the fifth column, the theater actors who malign Israel.”
+Activist Baruch Marzel, a major driving force behind Our Land of Israel, explained that the actors' boycott – which when several participants decided to opt out of it – is “a legitimate opportunity for an all-out offensive against the fifth column, the theater actors who malign Israel.”

 "It is not just about boycotting Ariel,” Marzel explained.
 “Most of the theater professionals in Israel have turned into well-poisoners who come out against the IDF and the State of Israel.
 It is time for the people of Israel to come out and make a stand – to boycott and denounce the incitement campaign that is emanating from HaBimah and HaCameri.”